codorized/js_tuts/README.md

 ``` var x = 5 ```
 2. INVOKE:
 ``` x += x + 6 ```
-NOTE: JS variables are loosely type which means the info to be store inside it does not need to be specific.
+NOTE: JS variables are loosely typed which means the info to be store inside it does not need to be specific.
 It can contain the following:
 * Strings
 * Numbers